top of page

 Up to Date Springtail Identification and Common Name Resource

-This resource will be updated continuously as new species enter the hobby and new identifactions/common name changes arise.
+I will try to update this resource continuously as new species enter the hobby and new identifications/common name changes arise.

-There are three categories for name changes: "Scientific name changes," "Common name changes," and "Species plus common name changes."
+There are two categories for name changes right now: "Scientific name changes" and "Species plus common name changes."

 Scientific name changes: